rdfostrich/article-jws2018-ostrich/content/related-work.md

 for the IC, CB, TB approaches, but also hybrid IC/CB and TB/CB approaches.
 The hybrid approaches are based on snapshots followed by delta chains, as implemented by [TailR](cite:cites tailr).
 Due to HDT not supporting quads, the TB and TB/CB approaches could not be implemented in the HDT baseline implementations.
-Baseline results show that IC for both Jena and HDT requires more storage space than the raw compressed data for the three datasets.
+Results show that IC for both Jena and HDT requires more storage space than the raw compressed deltas for the three datasets.
-CB results in less storage space for both approaches for BEAR-A and BEAR-C, but not for BEAR-B because that dataset is so dynamic that the deltas require more storage space than they would in with IC.
+CB results in less storage space for both approaches for BEAR-A and BEAR-B, but not for BEAR-C because that dataset is so dynamic that the deltas require more storage space than they would in with IC.
-Jena-TB results in the least storage space for Jena, it does however fail for BEAR-B because of the large amount of versions as Jena is less efficient for many graphs.
+Jena-TB results in the least storage space of Jena-based approaches, it does however fail for BEAR-B-instant because of the large amount of versions as Jena is less efficient for many graphs.
-The hybrid approaches are evaluated with different delta chain lengths and expectedly show that shorter delta chains lead to storage sizes similar to IC, and longer delta chains lead to sizes similar to CB or TB.
+The hybrid approaches are evaluated with different delta chain lengths and expectedly show that shorter delta chains lead to results similar to IC, and longer delta chains lead are similar to CB or TB.
 The queries for BEAR-A and BEAR-B show that
 IC results in constant evaluation times for any version, CB times increase for each following version,